Eid al-Fitr and Eid al-adha:

-4.2 The annual feast of sacrifice impoverishes millions of people who can’t afford it throughout the world, while the Quran even allows pilgrims who perform the hajj not to sacrifice an animal if they can’t afford it
+4.2 The annual feast of sacrifice impoverishes millions of people who can’t afford it throughout the world, while the Quran allows pilgrims who perform the hajj not to sacrifice an animal if they can’t afford it

 - A sacrifice is decreed during the hajj for those who can afford it (2:196), while those who can’t have to “fast three days during the hajj, and seven days when they are back home” (2:196).
 Not only is there is no Quranic ritual or command to sacrifice an animal during a so-called “Eid al-Adha”, we can see that even those who perform the pilgrimage can abstain from the sacrifice if they lack the financial means.
-The pagan sacrifice of Eid al-Adha compels millions of often poor people around the globe to sacrifice animals every year and Islam would never put such a burden upon people.
+The pagan sacrifice of Eid al-Adha compels millions of often poor people around the globe to sacrifice animals every year and pure Islam based on the Quran would never put such a burden upon people.

-4.3 The Eid al-fitr and Eid al-adha prayers imply pagan prayer rituals that are not mentioned in the Quran fully detailed
+4.3 The Eid al-fitr and Eid al-adha prayers imply pagan prayer rituals that are not even mentioned in the Quran fully detailed

-- The most important thing if you want to stay away from idol worship is not to take part in any of the ritual prayers of the Eid al-Fitr or Eid al-Adha, simply because they have no Quranic basis: Those ritual prayers include a series of recitation of seven and five takbirs respectively (Ibn Majah, Book 5, Hadith 1117), except in the bowing position, and hadiths also claim that is forbidden to fast on those days.
-Such rituals or prohibitions do not appear anywhere in the Quran, and, for that reason, are completely fabricated.
+- The most important thing if you want to stay away from idol worship is not to take part in any of the ritual prayers of the Eid al-Fitr or Eid al-Adha, simply because they have no Quranic basis: Those ritual prayers include a series of recitation of seven and five takbirs respectively (Ibn Majah, Book 5, Hadith 1117), except in the bowing position, and hadiths also claim that it is forbidden to fast on those days.
+Such rituals or prohibitions do not appear anywhere in the Quran, and, for that reason, are complete fabrications.
 This makes the Eid al-Fitr and Eid al-Adha ritual prayers pagan rituals.
-Furthermore, people who happen to perform the hajj between the 8th and 12th of dhul Hijjah and can’t afford to sacrifice an animal must fast three days during the hajj and seven when they are back home according to the Holy Quran (2:196), which contravenes the hadith prohibition (Sahih Muslim Book 13, Hadith 17) not to fast on the 10th of Dhul Hijjah.
+Furthermore, people who happen to perform the hajj between the 8th and 12th of dhul Hijjah and can’t afford to sacrifice an animal must fast three days during the hajj and seven when they are back home according to the Holy Quran (2:196), which contradicts the hadith prohibition (Sahih Muslim Book 13, Hadith 17) not to fast on the 10th of Dhul Hijjah.

 4.4 The Quran commands us to pay the zakât on the day of harvest and not at the end of the month of Ramadan

 - Sunnis pay their zakât at the end of the month of Ramadan before the Eid al-Fitr prayer in compliance with hadith number 45, book 8 by Ibn Majah.
-The Qur'an, however, decrees that the zakât must be paid on the day of harvest (6:147), which implies the season cycle (solar cycle) for farmers and the time when one collects his or her wages in general (see article “zakât”).
+The Quran, however, decrees that the zakât must be paid on the day of harvest (6:147), which implies a seasonal cycle (solar cycle) for farmers and the time when one collects his or her wages in general (see article “zakât”).
 Paying your zakât on a day that is decreed by “hadiths other than God and His verses” (45:6) and contradicts the Quran amounts to following pagan laws instead of the law of God.